 - Upright spin recovery

-- Inverted spin recovery
+- Inverted spin recovery if requested

 - Neutral, pro, and anti-aileron inputs